 - 1 Head Cabbage cut into 6 wedges

-- Place rack at the bottom of the instant pot, and place corned beef brisket on the rack.
+- Place trivet at the bottom of the instant pot, and place corned beef brisket (2.5 pounds) on the rack.

 - Seal instant pot lid and set to high pressure for 90 minutes.